Sampai28/HandGestureRecog-OpenCV/README.md

 The previous 3 steps are the prerequisites for finding and drawing contours and performing the related operations on the image.

-6. Use `cv2.findContours()` and pass the threshholded image as one of the parameters.
+6. Use `cv2.findContours()` and pass the threshold image as one of the parameters.